jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Data-To-Cloud/V2/Grant-File-Privilege-V2.md

 A SQL Server instance needs read permission of backup files in the Object Storage Service, which file read permission can be added with the following method

-**Suggestion: We suggest you create a separated Object Storage Service for uploading backup files to be imported**
+**Suggestion: We suggest you create a separated Object Storage Service for uploading backup files to be imported, and grant read permission of the entire Bucket to the background system account**

 1. Create the bucket for storing files to be imported, e.g., database-bak
 2. Enter the Permission Setting page